10 Premium Investment Immigration Programs for UHNWIs

 The Malta citizenship-by-investment program has been replaced by the Malta Naturalisation Program, which is now the primary program that allows high-net-worth individuals to obtain a Maltese passport.

 It requires establishing genuine links to Malta through residency, making a significant financial contribution (including a non-refundable donation, investment in bonds or approved instruments, and a real estate investment) and passing strict due diligence checks.
+It’s not cheap, but it can lead to citizenship in Malta in 12 months.
+This is significantly quicker than any other traditional naturalisation route in Europe.

-And, although their prices have recently increased, Caribbean nations such as Dominica and Saint Lucia still offer some of the world’s most affordable citizenship by investment programs.
+The Pacific island of Vanuatu is known for having one of the cheapest citizenship by investment programs.
+Although their prices have recently increased, Caribbean nations such as Dominica and Saint Lucia still offer some of the world’s most affordable citizenship-by-investment programs for families and individuals.

 Several countries offer such programs, including Portugal, Greece, Spain, Malta, Cyprus and New Zealand.
-The Malta Permanent Residence Programme (MPRP) allows non-EU nationals to obtain Malta residency by investment, granting them the right to reside in Malta and travel within the Schengen Zone.
+The Malta Permanent Residence Program (MPRP) allows non-EU nationals to obtain Malta residency by investment, granting them the right to reside in Malta and travel within the Schengen Zone.

-Investment immigration programs, be it citizenship by investment programs or Golden Visas, are closing off at record speed.
-Each year, our lists of the best citizenship and residency programs are narrowed down.
+Investment immigration programs, be it citizenship-by-investment programs or Golden Visas, are closing off at record speed.

-Who knows how many programs will remain by next year.
 The best course of action is to act now and set up a call with us today to discover which program works best for you, your personal life, taxes and corporate portfolio.

 Your best life is waiting for you.